 ERP software assessments provide answers to your questions

 Visual South assists companies with ERP assessments and implementations every day, and has since 1993.
-It’s what we do and we have been through the ERP evaluation process hundreds of times.
+It’s what we do and we have been through the evaluation process hundreds of times.

 A common mistake is to either look at products that do not provide a complete functional footprint and will limit growth; or conversely, to look at a brand name like SAP and assume it will easily fit into small or medium-sized organizations, when it is actually too big and complex for the business requirements.
 NetSuite is another product often considered due to brand recognition, but it is notoriously weak at addressing manufacturers’ core needs without partner products and add-ons.

-Similarly, companies can make mistakes by being insistent on a cloud deployment or on-premise deployment based on assumptions rather than true best fit.
+Similarly, companies can make mistakes by being insistent on a cloud deployment or on-premise deployment based on assumptions, rather than true best fit.

 How do you ensure you are looking for the right solution?